Note

 Create your template

-Experts with Bicep or ARM templates can manually code their deployments using a simple text editor.
-For the rest of us, there are several ways to make the development process easier:
+Experts with Bicep or ARM templates can manually code their deployments by using a simple text editor.
+For the rest of us, several options make the development process easier:

-Visual Studio Code: There are extensions available to help you work with both Bicep files and ARM templates.
-You can use these tools to help make sure that your code is correct, and they provide some basic validation.
+Visual Studio Code: Extensions are available to help you work with both Bicep files and ARM templates.
+Use these tools to help make sure that your code is correct.
+They provide some basic validation.

 Azure portal: When you create your function app and related resources in the portal, the final Review + create screen has a Download a template for automation link.